 I loved how Lynn encouraged us in a gentle and playful manner.
 She really took time reading and giving thoughtful written feedback.K.H.

-Intermediate Poetry Workshop
+Intermediate Poetry Workshop: first edition

 This workshop will create a community of poets who will become adept at reading each other’s work.
 Workshop time will concentrate on studying and supporting the poetry of participants and becoming attuned to how their poems come together, both in sequences or manuscripts and in terms of how they resound within trends in contemporary poetry.
 In addition to close reading of poems, we’ll respond to in-class prompts, practice reading aloud, and look at literary periodicals with an eye toward submitting our work.
 [Bibliography of some recommended books.]